-B. An Item of Information Must Be Submitted as a Separate Document, Where Applicable information relevant to the patent that the patent owner wants the Office to consider, reconsider, or correct.
+B. An Item of Information Must Be Submitted as a Separate Document, Where Applicable

+In most cases, an item of information is a separate document submitted with the request which contains information relevant to the patent that the patent owner wants the Office to consider, reconsider, or correct.
 Examples of an item of information that must be submitted as a separate document include a journal article, a patent, an affidavit or declaration, a sales receipt, a foreign search report, a copy of a page of a dictionary containing a definition, a court document, and a transcript of an audio or video recording.
 However, if the item of information is a U.S. patent or a U.S. patent application publication, a copy is not required, but may be submitted.
 See 37 CFR 1.610(b)(7).